Snap, Crackle and Pop: History

-The trio were used in conservation messages during World War II and briefly re-imagined as superheroes in the early 1990s, but later returned to their original elf-like form.
-In the 1950's - 1970's the characters were drawn by illustrator, Pete Eaton of Eaton and Iwen Art for Advertising.
+The trio were used in conservation messages during World War II and briefly re-imagined as superheroes in the early 1990s, but later returned to their original gnome/elf-like form.
+In the 1950s – 1970's the characters were drawn by illustrator, Pete Eaton of Eaton and Iwen Art for Advertising.

 Leo Burnett Worldwide assigned Chicago-based cartoonist Don Margolis to do Snap, Crackle and Pop for the Rice Krispies boxes as well as other applications.
 Davidson Marketing also used him for their Rice Krispies assignments.
-Don did the three gnomes until the end of 1998.
+Don did the three elves until the end of 1998.

 On 17 June 2020, former UK Labour politician Fiona Onasanya questioned why popular breakfast cereal Coco Pops was promoted with a monkey, while Rice Krispies used the white-skinned Snap, Crackle and Pop.

-The original advertising jingle, "Snap, Crackle, Pop," was written by Nick Winkless under the banner of Leo Burnett Worldwide.
+The original advertising jingle, "Snap, Crackle, Pop", was written by Nick Winkless under the banner of Leo Burnett Worldwide.
 The lead sheet sent by Kellogg's lists the singers' names as Len, Hazel, and Joe.
 Nick's daughter said Nick's influence for the 3-part round was Fugue for Tinhorns from Guys and Dolls.